Investigations

 GHS 283 million +

-People Sensitized
+People Sensitised

 6 million +

-People Sensitized
+People Sensitised

 Prosecution